theAfricanQuant/trade/README.rst

 *Occurrences* happen with subjects and change the state of the Holder
 ---------------------------------------------------------------------
-A Occurrence may be caused by the Holder, like a the purchase of units of some subject, or caused by a factor outside the Holder's will, like a stock split.
+A Occurrence may be caused by the Holder, like the purchase of units of some subject.
+They can also represent third-party events, like a stock split.
-In both cases it changes the state of the Holder.
+In both cases they should change the state of the Holder.

 A *context* may have its own rules